-Here are some tips that may keep you from being buried.
-In debt, that is…
+Here are some tips that may keep you from being buried —in debt, that is:

-- Go during the week.
+Go during the week.
 Many haunted houses offer discounts to people who visit Sunday through Thursday, since Friday and Saturday are their busiest nights.

-- Create your own.
+Create your own.
 One of my favorite childhood memories is partitioning off our garage and creating a neighborhood haunted house.
 Each section featured a different ghoulish scene.
 I think we charged a quarter per person to go through, but these days you could probably get a bit more.

-If you liked this post, you may also like:
+If you liked this article, you may also enjoy: